SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM: Related Work

-\textbf{DNN-based approaches.} Deep Neural Networks (DNN)-based methods commonly leverage deep neural networks to extract local features and then aggregate them into a global descriptor for retrieval.
+\textbf{Deep Neural Networks (DNN)-based approaches.} These methods leverage networks to extract local features and then aggregate them into a global descriptor for retrieval.
 The early DNN-based work PointNetVLAD~\cite{Uy2018cvpr} is a combination of PointNet~\cite{qi2017cvpr} for extracting features and NetVLAD~\cite{arandjelovic2016cvpr} for generating the final descriptor.
 After this, a variety of learning-based loop closing methods begin to proliferate.
 Liu~\etalcite{Liu2019iccv} proposed an adaptive feature extraction module and a graph-based neighborhood aggregation module for enhancing PointNetVLAD.
 In contrast to them, Komorowski~\etalcite{Komorowski2021wacv} build a sparse voxelized point cloud representation and extract features by sparse 3D convolutions.
 Chen~\etalcite{chen2021auro} propose OverlapNet, a range image-based LCD method by estimating image overlap.
 A subsequent enhanced version, OverlapTransformer~\cite{ma2022ral} is proposed with superior performance and higher efficiency.
 Cattaneo~\etalcite{Cattaneo2022tro} proposed LCDNet, a robust LCD and 6-DoF pose estimation network validated in various environments, but its high computational complexity makes real-time running challenging.
-Recently, Luo~\etalcite{Luo2023iccv} proposed a lightweight BEV-based NetVALD~\cite{arandjelovic2016cvpr} network that exhibits high descriptor generation efficiency and LCD capability.
-However, its descriptor dimension far exceeds others, leading to substantial storage consumption, particularly for robots only equipped with low-cost microcontrollers.
+Recently, Luo~\etalcite{Luo2023iccv} proposed a lightweight BEV-based network showing high efficiency and LCD capability.

 Some methods also incorporate semantic information to enhance the descriptor distinctiveness.
-Kong~\etalcite{Kong2020iros} and Zhu~\etalcite{zhuy2020iros} attempt to build semantic graphs for loop closing, while Li ~\etalcite{li2021iros} utilize semantics to improve existing descriptors.
-We also believe semantics are helpful for loop closing as they distinguish different objects in the scene beforehand.
-However, few semantic-based methods work efficiently and effectively for 6-DoF loop closing.
+Kong~\etalcite{Kong2020iros,li2021icrasaloam} and Zhu~\etalcite{zhuy2020iros} attempt to build semantic graphs for loop closing, while Li ~\etalcite{li2021iros} utilize semantics to improve existing descriptors. \difffirst{Building upon LCDNet~\cite{Cattaneo2022tro}, Arce~\etalcite{Arce2023ral} integrate semantic information into the network only during the training phase, which improves loop closing performance and makes the model versatile.} We agree that semantics are beneficial for loop closing, as they help differentiate objects in the scene.
+However, few semantic-based methods have proven both efficient and effective for 6-DoF loop closing.